slerman12/Help-me/7-Ongoing.md

 ## Conclusion

-- The ruling judges are currently violating their own policy.
+- Disproof 1 shows that the ruling judges are currently violating their own policy.

 ## Imagined dialogue